bergesinstitute/graf-method/book-1-unit-2.md

 > Note: Cuál is usually used before es (and other forms of ser) instead of qué when not seeking a definition:

-What’s your phone number? ¿Cuál es tu número de teléfono?
+*What’s your phone number? ¿Cuál es tu número de teléfono?*

-What is your address? ¿Cuál es tu dirección?
+*What is your address? ¿Cuál es tu dirección?*

 ### Example

-> Note: When we speak, we frequently omit the personal pronoun, since it’s implied in the conjugation of the verb: we say estoy triste instead of yo estoy triste, or eres alto instead of tú eres alto.
+> Note: When we speak, we frequently omit the personal pronoun, since it’s implied in the conjugation of the verb: we say *estoy triste* instead of *yo estoy triste*, or *eres alto* instead of *tú eres alto*.

     ¿De dónde eres? - Where are you from?
 (Lit.
 “From where are you?”)